tatsumoto-ren/tatsumoto-ren.github.io/blog/rikaitan-dictionaries.md

 tags: [dictionaries, rikaitan]
 ---

-This article
-provides you with download links for dictionary files for Rikaitan.
+This article provides download links for dictionary files for Rikaitan.
 [Rikaitan](setting-up-yomichan.html)
-is a web browser extension with a pop-up dictionary that allows you to look up unknown words with the hover of a mouse.
+is a browser extension with a pop-up dictionary that lets you look up unknown words by hovering your mouse.
-To get Rikaitan follow [this setup guide](setting-up-yomichan.html).
+Follow [this setup guide](setting-up-yomichan.html) to install Rikaitan.
-In order to be able to make Anki cards don't forget to install [AnkiConnect](https://ankiweb.net/shared/info/2055492159).
+To make Anki cards, don't forget to install [AnkiConnect](https://ankiweb.net/shared/info/2055492159).

 ****

 ## Beginner dictionaries

+For beginners,
-For beginners Rikaitan provides a set of basic bilingual dictionaries.
+Rikaitan provides a set of basic bilingual dictionaries.
-Leaners can use these dictionaries for the first few months of learning Japanese.
-We recommend deleting them after [going monolingual](going-monolingual.html) (covered later).
+Learners can use these for the first few months, then delete them after [going monolingual](going-monolingual.html) (covered later).
-You must download and import the dictionaries you wish to use in order to enable Rikaitan definition lookups.
+To enable Rikaitan lookups, you must download and import at least one dictionary.

 <details>
 <summary>Downloads</summary>

 - JMdict (English).
-  JMdict is the most common Japanese-English dictionary for beginners.
+  JMdict is the most common Japanese–English dictionary for beginners.
   - [JMdict_english.zip](https://github.com/Ajatt-Tools/jmdict-rikaitan/releases/latest/download/JMdict_english.zip).
     This is the JMdict but without example sentences.
   - [JMdict_english_with_examples.zip](https://github.com/Ajatt-Tools/jmdict-rikaitan/releases/latest/download/JMdict_english_with_examples.zip).
     This is the version of JMdict with example sentences from the [Tatoeba Project](http://tatoeba.org/home).
     Note that Tatoeba doesn't always have correct example sentences.
 - JMdict (Other Languages).
-  Be aware that the non-English dictionaries contain fewer entries than their English counterparts.
+  Non-English JMdict files have fewer entries than the English version.
-  Even if your primary language is not English, you may consider also importing the English version for better coverage.
+  Even if your native language is not English, Consider importing English too for better coverage.
   - [JMdict_dutch.zip](https://github.com/Ajatt-Tools/jmdict-rikaitan/releases/latest/download/JMdict_dutch.zip)
   - [JMdict_french.zip](https://github.com/Ajatt-Tools/jmdict-rikaitan/releases/latest/download/JMdict_french.zip)
   - [JMdict_german.zip](https://github.com/Ajatt-Tools/jmdict-rikaitan/releases/latest/download/JMdict_german.zip)